DiskKun/hello-bot/README.md

 Bot: yes, it is
 ```

-Notice how by the end of the conversation, the chatbot mimics what you were inputting as your responses to create a somewhat coherent converation.
+Notice how by the end of the conversation, the chatbot mimics what you were inputting as your responses to create a somewhat coherent conversation.
 Hello, hi there, how are you, i'm well, that's good, yes, it is.
 When you want to stop talking to the bot, type "/exit" or "/quit".
 This will save your session to the textfiles.
-If you want to exit without save, you'll have to use a keyboard inturrupt (CTRL+C).
+If you want to exit without save, you'll have to use a keyboard interrupt (CTRL+C).

 Enjoy!

 ## Changelog

+ - v0.2 (Current): Optimized code.
- - v0.1 (Current): Base release.
+ - v0.1: Base release.